gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 TBD - running `gradle assemble` does what?

+### Test coverage

+- Using the `java-lang` plugin, build two different binaries from the same Java source and resources.
+- Using the `jvm-lang` plugin, build a binary from resources only.
+- Using the `java-lang` plugin, build an empty binary that has no source.

+## Story: Move language and binary support out of the `plugins` project

+1. Add a `languages-core` project
+2. Move the source set models and implementations to this new project, and to packages `org.gradle.language` and `org.gradle.java.language` and corresponding internal packages.
+3. Move the binary models and implementation to this new project, and to packages `org.gradle.jvm.binaries` and corresponding internal packages.
+4. Move the plugins to this new project, and to packages `org.gradle.language.plugins` and `org.gradle.jvm.plugins` and `org.gradle.java.language.plugins`.
+5. Update the default imports to include the new model packages.
+6. Update the javadoc includes to include the new public packages.

 ## Story: Build binaries from multiple source sets

-In this story, the ability to build a binary from multiple source sets that are jointly compiled is added.
+This story adds the ability to build a binary from multiple source sets that are jointly compiled.

 - Allow multiple resource and java source sets to be added to a binary.
 - Allow functional source sets to be added to a binary.